 How To Make Thai Iced Tea at Home

-For this recipe, bring water to a boil in a saucepan and stir in the loose tea and sugar.
+For this recipe, bring water to a boil in a medium saucepan and stir in the loose tea blend and sugar.
 Stir until sugar is dissolved and allow the tea to simmer gently for about 2 minutes.

 Don’t make this tea in your new white shirt, since it will stain.
 Don’t ask me how I know this fun fact.